 Blackwater Wildlife Refuge Photo Tour

-Stakes Along the Shore In Flight No matter the season, there is always something to photograph at Blackwater Wildlife Refuge near Cambridge, Maryland.
+Marsh Serenity In Flight No matter the season, there is always something to photograph at Blackwater Wildlife Refuge near Cambridge, Maryland.
 Great blue herons, bald eagles, red-winged blackbirds, Canada geese, and white egrets are common birds here year round.
 In addition to birds, there are gorgeous marsh landscapes, both inside and outside of the refuge.

 Just outside the refuge, a newly opened museum dedicated to the life of Harriet Tubman offers plenty of history, and informational signs along the roadways point out Underground Railroad landmarks.